Meet Marcus, Wales’ youngest ever Big Luncher

-When our Welsh Country Manager, Gwion, turned onto a residential street in East Cardiff hoping to catch the tail end of their very first Big Lunch, he was quickly greeted by a group of small children.
-When he asked them to point him in the direction of the organiser, the tallest boy in the group then stepped forward.
-'Yes, that's me,' he said.
-'I'm Marcus.
-Come meet the rest of my street.'
-It turns out Gwion had just met one of the youngest Big Lunchers ever, 12-year-old Marcus Aitken.
+When the Eden Project Communities team turned onto a residential street in east Cardiff hoping to catch the tail end of their very first Big Lunch, they were quickly greeted by a group of small children.
+Asking them to point out the direction of the organiser, the tallest boy in the group then stepped forward.
+"Yes, that's me," he said.
+"I'm Marcus.
+Come meet the rest of my street."
+It turns out we had just met one of the youngest Big Lunchers ever - 12 year old Marcus Aitken.

-Marcus was inspired to organise a Big Lunch after visiting the Eden Project with his mum, Sarah, last year.
+Marcus was inspired to organise a Big Lunch after visiting the Eden Project with his mum, Sarah.
 After a week of nagging he persuaded his Mum to register for The Big Lunch pack and after that, he never looked back.
 He organised everything himself, from inviting his neighbours and arranging the food, to planning activities for the children who live on the street.
-Marcus decided to organise a Big Lunch after a visit to the Eden Project with his mum:

-His best memory from last year is 'Drawing pictures on the road in chalk with all the other kids and having our pictures taken lying in the middle of the street'.
-He loved it so much he ate his breakfast out on the street the next morning!
+His best memory from the event was drawing pictures on the road in chalk with all the other children and having pictures taken lying in the middle of the street.
+In fact, Marcus loved it so much he ate his breakfast out on the street the next morning!

-As we announced last week, Marcus was one of eight Big Lunchers to attend lunch with our Patron, the Duchess of Cornwall, at Clarence House and it is safe to say he made quite an impression.
-As well as presenting Marcus with his community award, Her Royal Highness gave Marcus a quick tour upstairs at Clarence House and also promised to send a prize for the raffle he is organising to raise money for a bouncy castle for this year’s Big Lunch.
+Following his Big Lunch, Marcus was one of eight organisers to attend lunch with our Patron, the Duchess of Cornwall, at Clarence House and it is safe to say he made quite an impression.
+As well as presenting Marcus with his community award, Her Royal Highness gave Marcus a quick tour upstairs at Clarence House and also promised to send a prize for the raffle he is organising to raise money for a bouncy castle for his next Big Lunch.